 Many personal wheelchairs are custom built and are designed to fit the person using it comfortably.
 A standard wheelchair at an airport or hospital is never as comfortable.
 When you fly, you can “gate-check” a wheelchair, which means riding in it to the door of the plane.
 It is then taken below with the rest of the cargo.
-If a wheelchair can collapse then it can possibly be stored on the plane in the captains closet but airline crew are nearly always reluctant to do this because of space limitations.
+If a wheelchair can collapse then it can possibly be stored on the plane in the captain’s closet but the airline crew is nearly always reluctant to do this because of space limitations.

 4. How does the airline typically get people in wheelchairs from the gate down the aisle and into their seat?

 The only airline that I have traveled on that is just big enough for me to wheel up to the bulkhead seats in my manual chair is Southwest.
 It won’t be wide enough for larger manual chairs but many could take advantage of this.
 Most child-sized wheelchairs will have no trouble.
 Otherwise, there are two options.
-One, the child can be carried by a parent or travel companion or an aisle chair can be used if the child cannot walk is too heavy.
+One, the child can be carried by a parent or travel companion, or an aisle chair can be used if the child cannot walk is too heavy.
 An aisle chair fits down the narrow passageways on a plane.
 The ride in the aisle chair begins at the plane’s door.
 A person is well belted in for safety.
 Once a person is wheeled down the aisle, if he or she cannot transfer on his or her own then they will receive assistance.
-Clear communication improves this process, especially if wanting a certain way of being transferred.
+Clear communication improves this process, especially if a certain way of being transferred is wanted.
 Some airlines claim to have sliding boards and hoists to help with the transfer, but I have yet to see one.

-5. What about other equipment (such as walking canes, crutches etc)?
+5. What about other equipment (such as walking canes, crutches, etc)?
 How will the airline store these during the flight?